 Job Transfer Sell My House Fast

 I have had home sellers call me because they just received a job transfer to another part of the country.
 Their company doesn’t have a relocation package, and they are left to their own whim to sell their home fast.
 Asking a realtor is not an option nor is trying to sell their home themselves.
-The house has to go now and the real estate investor like Southern Homes Investments may be the answer for them because we can close as quickly as 7 days.
+The house has to go now and a real estate investor like Southern Homes Investments may be the answer for them because we can close as quickly as 7 days.

 Owning investment properties is a smart financial move.
 However, some rental property owners become jaded over time.
 They are tired of trying to find new tenants or repairing the toilets at all hours of the day or night.
 Being a landlord can be exasperating with all the issues they face and having unexpected expenses that seem to be never-ending.
 The last thing a landlord wants to do is list the property on MLS or try to sell themselves.
 Imagine trying to schedule showings around tenants’ schedules with a 24-hour notice is not an easy task.
 The direct buyer is the answer.
 We at Southern Homes Investments are delighted to talk to fellow landlords and help them out of their nagging situations.